 In this video, we describe:

-• how to render R Markdown documents in R Studio
+to render pdf documents in R

 In this video, we describe: